-- 12.1 Payment and settlement system consists of a set of physical & electronic infrastructures with associated procedures for the transfer and settlement of financial obligations arising from the exchange of goods and services.
-It facilitates the central bank for conducting efficient monetary policy by better use of market- based instruments to achieve its objectives. - 12.2 Functional Areas of Payment Systems: According to the 7 A(e) of the Bangladesh Bank Order, 1972, one of the main functions of the Bangladesh Bank is - "to promote, regulate and ensure a secure and efficient payment system, including the issue of bank notes."
-In fulfilling this mandate and considering the importance of having a state of-the-art payment and settlement systems for Bangladesh, Payment Systems Department (PSD) of Bangladesh Bank (BB) has been working on payment systems strategy, automated cheque processing system, electronic funds transfer, national payment switch, mobile financial services, agent banking, e-commerce, m-commerce, legal & regulatory framework for electronic payment systems and payment systems oversight in order to modernise country's payment system to be safe and efficient in compliance with international standards. - 12.3 Traditional Payments Scenario: The traditional paper based payment system was semi-automated, time consuming and
+12.1 Payment and settlement system consists of a set of physical & electronic infrastructures with associated procedures for the transfer and settlement of financial obligations arising from the exchange of goods and services.
+It facilitates the central bank for conducting efficient monetary policy by using market-based instruments to achieve its objectives.

+12.2 Bangladesh, Payment Systems Department (PSD) of Bangladesh Bank (BB) has been working to develop payment systems strategy, automated cheque processing system, electronic funds transfer, national payment switch, mobile financial services, agent banking, e-commerce, mcommerce and legal & regulatory framework.
+It aspires to modernise country's payment system to make it safe and efficient matching the international standards enabling faster economic growth and access to financial service to all citizens of Bangladesh.

-- prone to many risks.
+12.3 The traditional paper based payment system was semi-automated, time consuming and prone to many risks.
 The system was not at par with international best practices.
-It took t+2 or t+3 days to clear the cheques and other paper based instruments within a clearing region.
-The inter-regional instruments required even much longer time to clear.
-Four payment and settlement systems had been in operation in Bangladesh prior to 7 October 2010.
+Four payment and settlement systems were in operation in Bangladesh prior to 7 October 2010.
 The instruments like cheques, bank drafts, pay orders, dividend & refund warrants, etc. were being cleared through the manual clearing houses.
+Apart from such noncash payment instruments, credit and debit cards, and ATM transactions have already become popular in Bangladesh, especially in the urban areas.

+Bangladesh Automated Cheque Processing System (BACPS)

-Apart from such noncash payment instruments credit card, debit card and ATM transactions were becoming popular specially in the urban areas. - 12.4 Payment Platforms Operating at Present: Bangladesh Automated Cheque Processing System (BACPS) started its live operation from 7 October 2010 for developing an electronic payment system in the country.
-Later, electronic funds transfer, e-commerce, mobile financial services and m-commerce added in to the system for further modernisation of the payment and settlement systems as set in the strategy.
-These payment platforms are briefly described in the following sections. - 12.5 Bangladesh Automated Clearing House (BACH): BACH has two componentsthe Automated Cheque Processing System and the Electronic Funds Transfer.
-Both the systems operate in batch processing modetransactions received from the banks during the day are processed at a pre-fixed time and settled through a single multilateral netting figure on each individual bank's respective books maintained with the Bangladesh Bank.
-A Virtual Private Network (VPN) has been working between the participating commercial banks and Data Centre (DC) & Disaster Recovery Site (DRS) for communicating necessary information related to BACH.
+12.4 Bangladesh Automated Cheque Processing System (BACPS) started its live operation on 7 October 2010 for developing an electronic payment system in the country.
+Later, electronic funds transfer, e-commerce, mobile financial services and m-commerce joined the system for further modernisition of the payment and settlement systems as set in the strategy.
+These payment platforms are briefly described in the following sections.

+12.5 Bangladesh Automated Clearing House (BACH) has two components-the automated cheque processing system and the electronic funds transfer system.
+Both systems operate in batch processing modetransactions received from the banks during the day are processed at a pre-fixed time and settled through a single multilateral netting figure on each individual bank's respective books maintained with the Bangladesh Bank.
+A virtual private network (VPN) has been established between the participating commercial banks and Data Centre (DC) and Disaster Recovery Site (DRS) for communicating necessary information related to BACH.
 Digital Certificate has also been formulated in Bangladesh for secured data communication.

-Processing Systems (BACPS): BACPS uses the Cheque Imaging and Truncation (CIT) technology for electronic clearing of the paper-based instruments, i.e. cheque, pay order, dividend & refund warrants, etc. The system supports both intra-regional and interregional clearing and is based on a centralised processing centre located in Dhaka and in designated clearing regions.
+12.6 BACPS uses the Cheque Imaging and Truncation (CIT) technology for electronic clearing of the paper-based instruments, i.e. cheque, pay order, dividend & refund warrant, etc. The system supports both intra-regional and inter-regional clearing and is based on a centralised processing centre located in Dhaka and in designated clearing regions.
 The system conforms to the international best practices and also represents the most cost effective solution for cheque processing throughout the country.

-12.7 BACPS Transaction Status: At present around 1,877,857 regular and around 124,314 high value cheques & other instruments are cleared per month through BACPS.
-Total amount of regular value instruments cleared is approximately Taka 448 billion (monthly) and for high value instruments, the amount is approximately Taka 659 billion per month.
+12.7 At present around 1.90 million regular and around 0.143 million high value cheques and other instruments are cleared per month through BACPS.
+Total amount of regular value instruments cleared is approximately Taka 582 billion per month and for high value instruments, the amount is approximately Taka 774 billion per month.
 The clearing cycle has been brought down to t+0 for high value cheques and t+1 for regular value cheques throughout the country.
-Chart 12.1 and

-Chart 12.2 show the trends of instruments cleared and associated amount of the regular and high value cheques respectively in FY14.
+Chart 12.1 and Chart 12.2 show the trends of instruments cleared and associated amount of the regular and high value cheques respectively in FY15.